-After the first semester, College students are limited to 5.5 credit units (c.u.) per semester.
+After the first semester, College students are limited to 5.5 c.u. per semester.
 Students can raise these limits with permission from their pre-major advisor or the College Office.
 This generally requires evidence of good performance (a g.p.a. of 3.3 or better) in five courses and no outstanding Incompletes.

-Students should always speak with an academic advisor before any action is taken that would cause the student to earn fewer than 4 c.u. in a given term.
-See page 14.
+Students should always speak with an academic advisor before any action is taken that would cause the student to earn less than 4 c.u. in a given term.
+Note the risks on page 17.